HERA-Team/hera_tape/doc/parallelify.20170128.feature.md

         thread.start()
         return thread

-    ## join will block till the thread completes, then we can retrieve the status from the verification
+    ## join will block until the thread completes, then we can retrieve the status from the verification
     def get_verification_status(thread):
         thread.join()
         return thread.status()